li21rich/TwitterScrape/README.md

 &nbsp;&nbsp;*email*, *username*, *password*: These must be the credentials of **your twitter account**.
 It is recommended that you use a new burner account.\
 &nbsp;&nbsp;*headless*: Enabling headless by typing "yes" will make it so the bot window is hidden.
 Leaving headless disabled will display the process live.\
 &nbsp;&nbsp;*login_method*: Login method can be either by username or email.
 Username may be the quicker process but either should be fine.\
 &nbsp;&nbsp;*minimum*: Minimum refers to the number of tweets you want to scrape.
-Enter a whole number.
+Enter a whole number.\
+&nbsp;&nbsp;*query*: Link to search page.
+You can find one by going to Twitter, typing in the desired search query (or use advanced search), and copying the URL at the top of the page.